-15 Basement Bedroom Ideas & Design Tips
+15 Basement Bedroom Ideas & Design Tips (With Pictures)

 For many, the basement is essentially extra space.
 It’s not exactly living space.
 Often, it’s overlooked for such uses, relegated to being a storage space for Christmas decorations, summer wardrobes, and projects that you’ll get around to eventually.

 But this is an uninspired use of the space.
 A basement can be so much more than just a glorified storage unit.
 With a bit of vision and just a touch of DIY magic, you can completely transform your basement into a livable space that adds warmth and value to your home.
 Not to mention how much better use you’ll get from the space.

 To help get your imagination moving, we’ve put together 15 great ideas and tips you can use in your basement bedroom makeover.
 Combine your favorite components of each idea to come up with something truly unique and special.
 You might never look at your basement the same way again.

 If you’ve got extended family, the basement bedroom is a great place to add enough beds for everyone so they can all stay comfortably when they stop over for a visit.
 Barring that, it makes a great kids’ room.
 Kids love bunk beds, and with four total beds, several kids and their friends can stay in the same room.
 Your house will always be the first choice for sleepovers!